IDEELResearch/sfspy/README.md

 ```

 ## Command-line utilities
 The executable `sfspy` will be installed along with the package.
-It has a subcommand structure like `samtools` and `bcftools`, although only one command is implemented so far.
+It has a subcommand structure like `samtools` and `bcftools`.

 Run `sfspy --help` to see a usage message like this:
 ```